Do you hear that? That’s the sound of deadlines speeding by.

 The end of Windows and SQL Server 2008 support means that Microsoft will pull the plug on any further security updates.
 As a result, without upgrading, you’ll be running unsupported machines at your own risk.

 By keeping your servers up-to-date, you can take advantage of Microsoft’s commitment to continuously fixing bugs, solving performance issues and recognising security vulnerabilities.
-However, without the upgrade, when support ends these critical issues will remain unfixed.
+This, of course, will mean that your organisation will remain productive and secure.

 It’s also important to note that Microsoft will offer security updates and bug fixes through extended support, which are free when you migrate to Azure.

-Did you know that when Microsoft ended support for Windows server 2003, 30 percent were still deployed after the deadline?
+Did you know that when Microsoft ended support for Windows server 2003, 30 percent of servers were still deployed after the deadline?

 - HIPAA (Health Insurance Portability and Accountability Act)